Combatting anti-semitism with education

 At this moment of rising anti-semitism, it's vital to confront implicit bias with education.

 Our documentary will be an innovative educational resource featuring interactive multimedia resources to teach the difficult history of the Holocaust across grade levels.
-The New Jersey Commission on Holocaust Education is working with the filmmakers to create a teacher's guide and interactive curriculum to complement the lessons of the film.
-This approach to learning will resonate with younger and diverse audiences who can observe the tragedy of the Holocaust through the eyes of the young participants.
+The New Jersey Commission on Holocaust Education collaborated with the filmmakers to create a toolkit that will enable teachers to align the film with classroom content and provide opportunities for connections within the course curriculum.
+Regardless of the amount of time the teacher has to teach the subject of the Holocaust - whether a week-long unit or a semester-long course - this resource is designed to allow the teacher to find ways in which the film and resource suggestions can enhance classroom learning.